Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Whiteboard design session/Whiteboard Design Session Trainer Guide - Mobile app innovation.md

 1. Contoso Air is worried about potential security-related disruptions to the system.

     Throughout the design of this solution, security has been at the forefront of the decisions.
-All communication between environments, devices and regions are performed over secured channels.
+All communication between environments, devices, and regions are performed over secured channels.
 TLS/SSL from RFID channels, Active Directory and client credentials from employee applications, as well as SSL and a JWT-token based security in the Xamarin-based mobile application.

 2. There is concern over Azure's ability to communicate reliably with IoT RFID scanners.